AnielaWalczak/FingerprintLogin/README.md

 # FingerprintLogin
-An application for Android that uses fingerprint as form of login
+An application for Android that uses both fingerprint and regular form of login